When you think of Paris, the word “adventure” doesn’t spring to mind, but there’s more to the City of Lights than the Mona Lisa and the Eiffel Tower.

 Unusual Things to Do in Paris for Nature Lovers

 If you’re a nature lover, you’ll be surprised at how many parks and gardens are found in Paris.
 Most of the neighborhoods in Paris have at least one large park or gardens.
 Parisians love to get away from the drudgery of city life by chilling out in a park.
 Sundays are for picnics and relaxing.
 But for those feeling active, the larger parks have cycling and walking paths, lakes for rowing and great spots for amazing views of the city.
+You’ll find that there are lots of hidden gems in Paris, especially when it comes to nature!

 Wander Around Parc des Buttes Chaumont